 To be listed in our Best of Canberra series, each business needs to have consistently received positive feedback on RiotACT and maintain a minimum average of 4/5 stars on both Google and Facebook reviews.

-With a range of treatment options and minor procedure for foot and ankle surgery, the team at Act Podiatry are highly trained and well experienced.
-Dr Jane Earl, specialises in mobility and its effect on quality of life.
-Her colleague Dr Clayton Clews has great knowledge in the fields of orthopaedics, rheumatology, anaesthesiology and vascular surgery.
-Damien Lafferty has worked previously for the UK Athletics, the English Institute of Sport and the British Olympic team in the London.
+Its highly trained and experienced team includes Dr Jane Earl, who specialises in mobility and its effect on quality of life.
+Her colleague Dr Clayton Clews has extensive knowledge in the fields of orthopaedics, rheumatology, anaesthesiology and vascular surgery, while Dr Damien Lafferty has worked for UK Athletics, the English Institute of Sport and the British Olympic team.